gabewebd/the-wellness-apparel/README.md

 # Submission Components

 This submission has the following components:
-1. Entire source code for the application
+1. Entire source code for the website
 2. SQL database schema, including sample data
 3. Instructions for setup and running the application
 4. Video Presentation